GouniManikumar12/aip-spec/PRD.md

 ## 1. Purpose & Vision

-### 1.1 What is AMXP?
+### 1.1 What is AIP?

-The **AdMesh Exchange Protocol (AMXP)** is a universal, open-source protocol for **agentic and conversational advertising**.
+The **Agentic Intent Protocol (AIP)** is a universal, open-source protocol for **agentic and conversational advertising**.
 It defines:

 - **Standard interfaces** for context requests, auctions, event tracking, and settlement
 - **Billing semantics** (CPX, CPC, CPA) with time-windowed attribution
 - **Trust and security** mechanisms to prevent fraud
-- **Interoperability** so any ad network can implement AMXP and join the ecosystem
+- **Interoperability** so any ad network can implement AIP and join the ecosystem

 ### 1.2 Vision

 **"Enable transparent, performance-based advertising in the agent economy."**

 As AI agents and conversational interfaces become primary user touchpoints, traditional display advertising breaks down.
-AMXP provides:
+AIP provides:

 - **For Platforms:** A standardized way to monetize high-intent moments without building ad infrastructure
 - **For Advertisers:** Direct access to users expressing purchase intent in natural language